Explanation of jargon and technical terms

 Wikidata: Q26261192

-Mentioned in: How to deploy your Knowledge Graph in a graph database with Ontop
+Mentioned in: How to deploy your knowledge graph in a graph database with Ontop

 Template

-Mentioned in: Mapping a database table to a class Mapping many-to-many relationships to object properties Map column values to classes in your Knowledge Graph without the usual pain
+Mentioned in: Mapping a database table to a class Mapping many-to-many relationships to object properties Map column values to classes in your knowledge graph without the usual pain

-Virtual Knowledge Graph (VKG)
+Virtual knowledge graph (VKG)

-SPARQL query answering does not involve any materialization in RDF.
-Instead SPARQL queries are translated to SQL queries, which are then executed over the data sources.One of the most used and advanced Virtual Knowledge Graph engines is Ontop.
+Answering SPARQL queries does not involve any materialization in RDF.
+Instead SPARQL queries are translated into SQL queries, which are executed over the data sources.
+One of the most widely used and advanced Virtual knowledge graph engines is Ontop.

 Wikidata: Q55118556

-Mentioned in: Why using mappings for building a Knowledge Graph Mapping many-to-many relationships to object properties
+Mentioned in: Why using mappings for building a knowledge graph Mapping many-to-many relationships to object properties